openshift-cloud-functions/Documentation/source-markdown/knative-OCP-311.md

 >**NOTE** The installation script takes around 20-30 minutes to complete, depending on your system.

-5. Once the script starts, you will see the following warning and prompt.
+5. Once the script starts, you will see the following warning and prompt:

 ```
   WARNING: This script will blindly attempt to install OLM, Istio, and Knative on your OpenShift cluster, so if any are already there, hijinks may ensue.